j-hagedorn/journals_of/content/poems/2021-10-08-piecemeal.md

 *

-The sea absorbs our feelings, hopes, imaginings,
+The sea absorbs our feelings, hopes, imaginings...
 all but our negligence.